amalgamet/vite-electron-builder/README.md

 ### Vite [![Vite version](https://img.shields.io/github/package-json/dependency-version/amalgamet/vite-electron-builder/dev/vite?label=%20)][vite]

-- [Vite] is used to bundle all source codes.
-This is an extremely fast packer that has a bunch of great features.
+- [Vite] is used to bundle all source code.
+This is an extremely fast bundler with several great features.
 You can learn more about how it is arranged in [this](https://youtu.be/xXrhg26VCSc) video.
-- Vite [supports](https://vitejs.dev/guide/env-and-mode.html) reading `.env` files.
-My template has a separate command to generate `.d.ts` file with type definition your environment variables.
+- Vite supports [reading `.env` files](https://vitejs.dev/guide/env-and-mode.html).
+This template has a separate command to generate type declaration files with your environment variables.

-Vite provides you with many useful features, such as: `TypeScript`, `TSX/JSX`, `CSS/JSON Importing`, `CSS Modules`, `Web Assembly` and much more.

 [See all Vite features](https://vitejs.dev/guide/features.html).